Discover what to do and see in Sambuca di Sicilia, an iconic village in the largest and beautiful Mediterranean island rich in history and beauty.

 Since 2014, the village has been part of the club of "The Most Beautiful Villages in Italy".

-The historical heart of Sambuca lies in its Arab district.
-The quarter is located at the top of the town and is a maze of perfectly restored alleys, reminiscent of a real Arab Kasbah.
+The historic heart of Sambuca lies in its Arab district.
+The neighborhood is located at the top of the town and is a maze of perfectly restored alleys, reminiscent of a real Arab Kasbah.
 Strolling through the narrow streets, one can admire various examples of street art that make it even more atmospheric.

 The urban layout of millenary Sambuca developed around li setti vaneddi (seven Saracen alleys).
 The Arab quarter, an intricate web of small streets opening into courtyards and alleys, was built by Emir Al-Zabut, the town's founder.